Genetics Testing for Cancer Risk Physician Guide

-One of the central goals of genetic counseling is to develop surveillance and prevention strategies based on the person's risk of cancer after completion of risk assessment.
+One of the central goals of genetic counseling is to develop surveillance and risk-reducing strategies based on the person's risk of cancer after completion of risk assessment.

-We also review and coordinate with referring physicians the opportunity for referral to surgeons, plastic surgeons, and other specialists.
+We also review and coordinate with referring physicians the indications for referral to surgeons, plastic surgeons, and other specialists.

-Genetic testing results are generally available two to four weeks after we take the blood sample.
-At that point, the genetic counselor calls the patient to arrange a face-to-face disclosure meeting with the medical geneticist.
+Genetic testing results are generally available two to four weeks after a sample is submitted to the lab.
+When the result is available, the genetic provider calls the patient to disclose the results and discuss implications.

 - Explain the test results.